Winter Energy Saving Tips - How to Save Energy This Winter

 Physical Adaptation

 One illustration of these transformations should be visible in seals.
-Seals have a thick layer of lard on their paunches to hold them back from freezing on the ice.
+Seals have a thick layer of lard on their paunches to keep them from freezing on the ice.

 Winter & Electricity: PLUS Winter Energy Saving Tips